 - Pain and suffering the deceased endured before their death

-Wrongful death claims and be complicated and overwhelming, so we recommend reaching out to an Atlanta wrongful death lawyer as soon as possible after the car accident happens.
-They can help you build a strong case after the accident without you having to worry about the legal details.
+Wrongful death claims can be complicated and overwhelming, so we recommend reaching out to an Atlanta wrongful death lawyer for help.

-When someone dies in a car accident, their family may be able to file an insurance claim against the at-fault party for damages.
-However, this is a lot to handle on top of mourning the person who was killed.
-We know this can be an incredibly painful time for all involved, and we are here to help fight for the victim’s rights.
+When someone dies in a car accident, their family can file an insurance claim against the at-fault party.
+However, we know this can be a difficult time for all involved, and we are here to help fight for the victim’s rights.

-At John Foy & Associates, our wrongful death lawyers and car accident lawyers have over 20 years of experience helping victims and their families recover what they deserve.
-We can help you, too—starting with a FREE consultation.
-To schedule your free consultation today, call us at 404-400-4000 or fill out our contact form.
+At John Foy & Associates, our wrongful death lawyers have over 20 years of experience helping victims and their families recover what they deserve.
+We can help you, too, starting with a free consultation.
+Call 404-400-4000 or fill out our contact form now.